tangentsoft/pidp8i/doc/uwfocal-manual.md

 If your machine has more than 12K of memory, UWF will automatically use Fields 3-7 for additional text buffers.
-This allows such systems to keep several different programs in memory at the same time which is obviously a very convenient thing to do.
+This allows such systems to keep several different programs in memory at the same time, which is obviously a very convenient thing to do.
 The `LOOK` command is then used to select the desired 'area' for editing, program execution, etc. Programs in different areas are essentially independent and may use the same line